Image Credit: NASA

 Will there be opportunities for Guest Investigators to propose for short-cadence target observations and/or funding in the extended mission?

 If TESS is funded for an extended mission, we anticipate the continuation of a GI program where the community can submit proposals for short-cadence target observations and/or funding.

 How many TESS 2-minute target slots will be available to TESS Guest Investigators?

 At least 20,000 targets will be available to the GI program during the course of the 2-year baseline mission.
 This number may be higher depending on the demand.

-What if I have an interesting and timely TESS target that needs to be observed quickly, once TESS is launched?
+What if I have an interesting and timely target that needs to be observed quickly and in short-cadence?

-Target of opportunity proposals are solicited for rapidly evolving phenomena whose occurrence is not predictable at the time of the TESS proposal deadline.
+Target of opportunity proposals are solicited for rapidly evolving phenomena whose occurrence is not predictable at the time of the GI proposal deadline.
 These proposals would commence after the spacecraft upload following the trigger event, which could be as long as 2 months after the event.
 The impact to science of such a potential delay must be addressed in proposals requesting ToO observations.
-These proposals are submitted during the regular cycle and are eligible for funding.
+These proposals may be submitted during the regular cycle and are eligible for funding.

 Additionally, a fraction of the GI targets will be reserved for rapid turn-around, Director's Discretionary Time (DDT).
 If your target can't wait for the next GI proposal cycle, then DDT is the route for you.

 Will funds be available to support GI proposers?